-Ukraine urges Europe to sanction Russia now to deter Kremlin moves
+Ukraine urges Europe to impose sanctions on Russia now to deter Kremlin moves

 For now, Europe seems to be hoping that keeping things vague will buy a bit more time for diplomacy.

-“I think ministers have made a clear decision not to put the details of that on the table at this stage, and I think that is the right decision,” Irish foreign minister Simon Coveney said Monday.
+“I think ministers have made a clear decision not to put the details of that on the table at this stage, and I think that is the right decision,” Irish Foreign Minister Simon Coveney said Monday.
 “The main focus needs to be on preventing war rather than how we respond to it.”

-Jeppe Kofod, Denmark’s minister of foreign affairs, said there is still hope that Russia will come to the table.
+Jeppe Kofod, Denmark’s foreign minister, said there is still hope that Russia will come to the table.
 “If they don’t,” he said, Europe stands ready to impose “the most devastating sanctions, economically, politically, that Russia has ever seen.”